EthanDeng/ddswhu2/content/posts/2018-04-MongoDB-Unwind-Operations.md

 }
 ```

 In this document, the final out required contains 4 variables, and 3 variables are store as array field.
-We can use the `unwind` and `project` operation to the right table (4×4 table).
+We can use the `unwind` and `project` operation to get the right table (4×4 table).
 The query code is

 ``` js
 // Requires official MongoShell 3.6+